 Easily the most-watched investigative reporter on British TV and arguably the bravest; Roger Cook’s programmes were the stuff of legend.

 Roger was brought up in Australia, where he began his broadcasting career as a radio and television reporter/newsreader for the Australian Broadcasting Corporation.
 In 1968, Roger started work with BBC Radio Four as a reporter on The World at One, and went on to present both The World at One and the PM Programme.
 In 1973 he created Checkpoint, the iconic investigative radio programme that he produced and presented for 12 years.
-During that time, he also presented regular investigations for Nationwide on BBC1 and Newsnight on BBC2.
+During that time, it was the third most popular programme on the network, after The Today Programme and The Archers.
+He also presented regular investigations for Nationwide on BBC1 and Newsnight on BBC2.
 He is widely credited with originating a whole new genre of broadcasting.

 Roger joined ITV in 1985 and the ground-breaking Cook Report was born.
 For 16 series, Roger travelled tens of thousands of miles a year in pursuit of major criminals, con-men and corrupt officials.
 For the whole of its long run, the series was by far the most popular current affairs programme on British television with audiences often approaching ten million.